cran/ggstatsplot/README.md

 # as a default this function outputs a correlation matrix plot
 ggstatsplot::ggcorrmat(
   data = ggplot2::msleep,
-  type = "robust", # correlation method
-  cor.vars = c(sleep_rem, awake:bodywt), # a range of variables can be selected
-  cor.vars.names = c(
-    "REM sleep", # variable names
-    "time awake",
-    "brain weight",
-    "body weight"
-  ),
   colors = c("#B2182B", "white", "#4D4D4D"),
-  title = "Correlalogram for mammals sleep dataset", subtitle = "sleep units: hours; weight units: kilograms", caption = "Source: `ggplot2` R package"
+  title = "Correlalogram for mammals sleep dataset", subtitle = "sleep units: hours; weight units: kilograms" )
-)
 ```

 <img src="man/figures/README-ggcorrmat1-1.png" width="100%" />

-Two things to note:
+📝 **Defaults** return<br>

+✅ effect size + significance<br> ✅ careful handling of `NA`s

--   If there are `NA`s present in the selected variables, the legend
+If there are `NA`s present in the selected variables, the legend will
-    will display minimum, median, and maximum number of pairs used for
+display minimum, median, and maximum number of pairs used for
 correlation tests.

--   If `cor.vars` are not specified, all numeric variables will be used.

 There is also a `grouped_` variant of this function that makes it easy
 to repeat the same operation across a **single** grouping variable: